Who is Seneca the Younger?

 A dramatist dramatised

-Lucius Annaeus Seneca’s story reads like a soap opera; a fact that certainly didn’t go unnoticed by poets and playwrights throughout the 2000 years since he walked the earth.
-Chaucer, Dante, Montdeverdi, they all found special places for Seneca the Younger in their works.
-As a Stoic, he was a little different and it’s safe to say he fell rather short on the ascetic front, at least in his lifestyle choices.
+Lucius Annaeus Seneca’s story reads like a soap opera.
+This fact hasn’t gone unnoticed by poets, composers, and playwrights throughout the 2000 years since he walked the earth.
+Chaucer, Dante, Monteverdi, and more found special places for the man known as Seneca the Younger in their works.

-Amassing massive wealth, keeping vast lands and partaking of other men’s ladies, enjoying lavish feasts and who knows what else; Seneca managed to make a name for himself as something of a hypocrite.
-Ironically though, it’s his exposure to these aspects of life that perhaps give his work, on related topics, that much more flare and impact.
+Amassing massive wealth, keeping vast lands, (allegedly) partaking of other men’s ladies, enjoying lavish feasts, and who knows what else, Seneca managed to make a name for himself as something of a hypocrite given his supposed adherence to Stoicism.
+Ironically though, it’s his exposure to these aspects of life that perhaps gives his work, on related topics, that much more flare and impact.

 The boy from Cordoba